hongyusu/ProteinFunctionPrediction/Preprocessing/Bins/README.md

 # Directiary for preprocessing scripts

+This directory consists of the following files used for data preprocessing

 ```
 |---README.md                       # this file
 |---process_tcdb.py                 # process tcdb database to remove duplication, and generate row labels and column labels